musfiraaslam-aithentic/LLM-powered-Google-Search/README.md

 ## Notes
 - If `tech_groups` is omitted, the service defaults to the full list in `data/tech_groups.json`.
 - We have added .env file in repository just for testing, you can update it later.
-- Request counts per model are tracked in `logs/requests.json` and reset daily.
+- Request counts per model are tracked in `logs/requests.json`.